mathewcallaghan/wp-widget-bootstrap-jumbotron/README.md

 # Bootstrap 4 Jumbotron Wordpress Widget

-After install the plugin and activating it, display the jumbtoron in your theme by adding
+After installing the plugin and activating it, display the jumbtoron in your theme by adding

 `<?php do_action( 'bootstrap_jumbotron' ); ?>`